 Connecting GA1000 and WA2000

-GA1000 is a Wi-Fi add-on module implementing 802.11b/g protocols.
-WA2000 is a Wi-Fi/BLE add-on module implementing 802.11a/b/g/n and BLE4.2 protocols.
-Both devices are documented in Programmable Hardware Manual).
-GA1000 and WA2000 cannot function on their own and require "external brains" in the form of one of programmable Tibbo devices.
+Neither can function on their own and both require "external brains" in the form of a Tibbo programmable device.
 Under TiOS, Wi-Fi communications are managed by the wln. object.
-Bluetooth communications (only possible on the WA2000 module) are managed by the bt. object.
+Bluetooth communications (only possible on the WA2000) are managed by the bt. object.

-The wln. and bt. objects directly control CS, CLK, DI, and DO lines.
+The wln. object and bt. object directly control the CS, CLK, DI, and DO lines.
 Your application, however, must take care of the proper hardware reset for the GA1000 and WA2000.
 To reset the GA1000, set the RST line LOW, then HIGH.
 To reset the WA2000, set the RST line LOW, wait for 1ms, then set the line HIGH.

-See Configuring Interface Lines topic of the wln. object's manual for more information on the proper selection and configuration of GPIO lines on various devices (platforms).
+See the Configuring Interface Lines topic of the wln. object's documentation for more information on the proper selection and configuration of general-purpose I/O (GPIO) lines on various devices (platforms).

-Fig. A shows the standard way of connecting the GA1000 to the EM500 module (the EM500 does not support the WA2000).
+Fig. A shows the standard way of connecting the GA1000 to the EM500, which does not support the WA2000.
 GPIO lines are a precious commodity on the EM500, as there are only eight of them available.
 You can get away with using only three lines to control the GA1000 (against the standard five lines).
 One line is saved by producing the reset out of CS and CLK.
-The second line is saved because EM500's bidirectional GPIOs allow interconnecting DI and DO.
-The EM500 does not allow remapping of GA1000 lines, so GPIO line assignment shown below cannot be changed.
+The second line is saved because the EM500's bidirectional GPIOs allow interconnecting DI and DO.
+The EM500 does not allow remapping of GA1000 lines, so the GPIO line assignment shown below cannot be changed.

 Here is how to reset the GA1000 from the EM500: